scarlosteixeira/Tetris-game/README.md

 I built the project using HTML, CSS and JavaScript; as well as using the canvas element, which is a part of the HTML5 specification.
 It allows for dynamic, scriptable rendering of 2D shapes and bitmap images. **[Canvas MDN](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial)**

-I used 3 days on development and coding of the fundamental blocks of the game, such as the playable field, the pieces, the functions that controls pieces randomization, the array of next pieces, the piece in game, and the canvas elements to shown the field and pieces.
-The proccess was as follows:
+I spent 3 days on development and coding of the fundamental blocks of the game, such as the playable field, the pieces, the functions that control pieces randomization, the array of next pieces, the piece in game, and the canvas elements to show the field and pieces.
+The process was as follows:

 * I started creating a playable field.
-The playable field is a 10x20 grid, with 2 additional rows, out of visible area, where the pieces are created and start to fall from this point.
-The grid is created using a nested for loop, where the outer loop creates the rows and the inner loop creates the columns and sets the field as empty giving the adresses the value 0.
+The playable field is a 10x20 grid, with 2 additional rows, out of the visible area, where the pieces are created and start to fall from this point.
+The grid is created using a nested for loop, where the outer loop creates the rows and the inner loop creates the columns and sets the field as empty giving the addresses the value 0.

 ``` javascript
 // creates playableArray from row index -2 to 19 and populates these rows 10 "columns" indexes. set these indexes equals to 0.